EdwardDobson/Zombi/docs/features/macros.md

 # Overview

-To help with implementing functions that are long I have created some macros.
 These macros help outputting values for debugging.

 ## Code